Grounded. Present. Open. These are the three words used most often to describe me.

 Philosophy and approach

 One of the hard learned lessons from my journey has been that no matter how many healers I sought out, healing was not something that could be handed to me.
-I didn’t have to have all the answers, but ultimately it was up to me to heal myself.
+I didn’t have to have all the answers, and I didn’t have to do it alone, but ultimately it was up to me to heal myself.
 I had to be ready to do the hard work, to do the inner work, and make lifestyle changes that supported a healthier body and life.